Fréjus

-Fréjus ([fʁeʒys]; Frejús [fɾeˈdʒys]) is a commune in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.
-In 2019, it had a population of 54,458.
+Fréjus ([fʁeʒys]; Frejús [fɾeˈdʒys]) is a commune and resort town in the Var department in the Provence-Alpes-Côte d'Azur region in Southeastern France.

 It neighbours Saint-Raphaël, effectively forming one urban agglomeration.
 The north of the commune forms part of the Massif de l'Esterel.
 On 2 December 1959, the Malpasset Dam, on the Reyran River above the city of Fréjus, ruptured, killing over 400 people.

 History

 The origins of Frejus probably lie with the Celto-Ligurian people who settled around the natural harbour of Aegytna.
 The remains of a defensive wall are still visible on Mont Auriasque and Cap Capelin.
 The Phocaeans of Marseille later established an outpost on the site.

 Foundation

 Frejus was strategically situated at an important crossroads formed by the Via Julia Augusta (which ran between Italy and the Rhône) and the Via Domitia.
 Although there are only few traces of a settlement at that time, it is known that the poet Cornelius Gallus was born there in 67 BC.

 Julius Caesar wanted to supplant Massalia and he founded the city as Forum Julii meaning 'market of Julius'.
 Tacitus also named its port claustra maris (gateway to sea).

 The exact date of the founding of Forum Julii is uncertain, but it was certainly before 43 BC since it appears in the correspondence between Plancus and Cicero and 49 BC is most likely.